 Do I Really Need to Make 3x the Rent?

 Yes, in most cases, you will need to meet the 3x rent rule or at least be incredibly close to it.
 However, in situations where you may be receiving rent assistance or putting up additional security deposits, this may not apply.
-There may also be some “wiggle room” for generous landlords, who may not require you to meet the rule, but will still expect you to have a steady income that demonstrates your ability to pay the rent.
+There may also be some “wiggle room” with flexible landlords.
+They may not require you to meet the rule but will still expect you to have a steady income that shows your ability to pay the rent.

-For example, someone who has been granted a section 8 housing choice voucher may not make 3 times the rent, but the federal government is also subsidizing their rent burden.
+For example, someone with a Section 8 voucher will not need to make 3 times the rent.
+This is because the federal government is also subsidizing their rent.
 A section 8 voucher will generally cover 60%-70% of the rent for a home in the program, lessening the financial requirement of the tenant.

 How to Calculate 3x the Rent

-To calculate 3x the rent, you just need to multiply the rent amount by 3.
-For example, if you find an apartment with a $700 per month rent amount, you will need to show $2,100 in gross monthly income.
+To calculate 3x the rent, you just need to multiply the rent amount by three.
+For example, if you find an apartment with a $1,500 per month rent amount, you will need to make $4,500 in gross monthly income to be able to afford it.

 You can also calculate this on a yearly basis instead of a monthly basis.
-Using the above example, you'd first calculate the yearly rent ($8,400) and then multiply that by 3, so you would need a yearly income of $25,200 to be able to qualify for the apartment.
+In the above example, you'd start by finding the yearly rent ($18,000).
+Then, you'd multiply that by 3.
+So, you would need a yearly income of $54,000 to qualify for the apartment.

 Why Do Landlords Ask for 3x Rent?

-Many people don’t realize that when a landlord accepts tenants that fit the 3x rent rule, they are protecting tenants from financially overextending themselves.
-If someone doesn’t fit the 3x rent rule, they may still be able to afford the rent of a particular home, but it may set them up for failure when meeting other basic living expenses like utilities, food, and more.
+By requiring renters to meet the 3x rent rule, landlords also protect the tenants from financially overextending themselves.
+Someone who doesn't meet the 3x rent rule may think they can afford the rent for a particular home.
+But, it may set them up for failure with other basic living expenses like utilities and food.

-If you're a tenant, it can be reckless to rent a place if you don't make 3 times the rent unless you have significant savings or financial support from parents or loved ones.
+If you're a tenant, it can be reckless to rent a place if you don't make 3 times the rent.
+This is true unless you have big savings or help from parents or loved ones.

-If you’re looking for a new place to live, you will have to prove you can pay for it.
-Before you start your hunt, be sure you have gathered your proof of income documentation so that you can show you’re financially able to cover rent as well as living expenses.
+The main thing to keep in mind if you’re looking for a new place to live is that you should be ready to prove you can afford it.
+You must do this by showing you make at least 3 times the rent.
+Before you start your home search, gather your proof of income documentation.
+You'll need it to show you can cover rent and living costs.
 Even if you don’t make exactly 3x the rent amount, have some proof that you can pay the requested rent while still living within your means.